 Also called the “Western Boobialla”, Waterbush is a fast-growing shrub found on coastal dunes, river flats and salt lakes.
-Traditionally, the berries were eaten by Aboriginal children, the gum used for glue, and other parts of the plant used medicinally as a tonic, laxative, headache remedy and rheumatism treatment.
+In Aboriginal culture the berries were eaten, the gum used for glue, and other parts of the plant used medicinally as a tonic, laxative, headache remedy and rheumatism treatment.

 Modern research has found compounds in this species, which possess significant antibacterial properties.
 However, this is one plant we recommend studying before bringing to the table — like tomatoes, apples and rhubarb, some parts make great tucker while other parts may be harmful in large quantities or if prepared incorrectly.